himi1/MedNet/ReadMe.md

 0. iOS projects run on Xcode(A software only available on MacOS).
 It can be downloaded through the App store on MacOS
-1. open file /MedNet/SQLLiteDataStore.swift and change the value of dbPath variable to the location of MedNet.db in your system For example:
-In my system, the location of db is ```/Users/himanshibhardwaj/IdeaProjects/MedNet/MedNet/MedNet.db```
+1. open file /MedNet/SQLLiteDataStore.swift and change the value of dbPath variable to the location of MedNet.db in your system.
+For instance, in my system, the location of db is ```/Users/himanshibhardwaj/IdeaProjects/MedNet/MedNet/MedNet.db```

-So on line 32 of /MedNet/SQLLiteDataStore.swift:
+So on line 32 of ```/MedNet/SQLLiteDataStore.swift```
 I have set ```dbPath = "/Users/himanshibhardwaj/IdeaProjects/MedNet/MedNet/MedNet.db"```
 2. Open /MedNet/MedNet.xcodeproj
 3. Set the active scheme to iPhone6s